plx-pdg/plx/README.md

 PLX (Practice Learning eXperience) is a project developed to enhance the learning of programming languages, with a focus on a smooth and optimized user experience.
 The goal of this project is to reduce the usual friction involved in completing coding exercises (such as manual compilation, testing, and result verification) by automating these steps.

-PLX offers a text-based user interface (TUI) developed in Rust and supports multiple languages (C, C++, Java).
+PLX offers a text-based user interface (TUI) developed in Rust and supports multiple languages (C, C++).
 It enables automatic compilation as soon as a file is saved, automated tests to compare program outputs, and instant display of errors and differences compared to a reference solution.
 The project draws inspiration from Rustlings and aims to create a more efficient learning experience, particularly for programming courses at HEIG-VD.### Installation

 ### Installation